Dynasty Analysis

 To access this post, you must purchase a DFF Membership.

-In this article series, I’m analyzing every one of the 32 NFL teams and all of their redraft-relevant fantasy assets.
-It’s a long project, but I want to make sure that our readers have something they can refer to for every team.
+I’m analyzing every one of the 32 NFL teams and all of their redraft-relevant fantasy assets in this article series.
+It’s a long project, but I want to make sure that you, the reader, have something you can refer to for every team.
 For each article, I’ll split up the fantasy assets into three categories: high-end assets, usable contributors, and dart throws.
-I’ll reference my PPR redraft rankings at the time of writing, which can be found here.
+Let’s jump into the Colts.

 To access this post, you must purchase a DFF Membership.